eduvpn/documentation/ADD_DAEMON_NODE.md

 ### CA

-As the daemon will use TLS with client certificates when talking to remote daemons, we have to set up a (new) PKI with our own root certificate and generate server & client certificates.
+As the daemon will use TLS with client certificates when talking to remote daemons, and **only** when talking to remove daemons, we have to set up a (new) PKI with our own root certificate and generate server & client certificates.

     $ sudo yum -y install vpn-ca